kotlin-graphics/gln/src/main/kotlin/gln/manual.md

 colorMask has also rgba: Boolean and Vec4bool overload

-glEnablei/glDisablei/glIsEnabledi are found as enable/disable/isEnabled with cap
+glEnablei/glDisablei/glIsEnabledi are found as enable/disable/isEnabled with index

 glTexBuffer has a mandatory target, so it's inferred